 “A therapist can provide support and strategies for coping,” Dr. Lunsford says.
 “I find that people are grateful for the chance to talk, process and reflect.
 And sometimes it may be easier to talk to a psychiatrist or a therapist than a family member.”

 When choosing a therapist, keep in mind that it may take time to find the right fit.

 Although professional help is often most effective to relieve the symptoms of depression, there are steps you can take to boost your mood on your own, too.
 Light exercise and a healthy, balanced diet can make a real impact on how you feel in just a few days.

 “Going outside for a walk can be one of the best treatments of all, as is focusing on nutrition and diet,” Dr. Lunsford says.

 You can exercise your brain by trying a new hobby, such a line dancing, painting or doing a daily crossword puzzle.
 Finally, turn off the news and turn on some music, Dr. Lunsford says.

 “Do something other than watching the evening news, which may itself be a stressor right now.
 We want to be informed, but that can be very triggering and upsetting for a lot of people,” Dr. Lunsford says.
 “Music is a very helpful treatment for depression.
 Listen to the music that you’ve enjoyed over the years.”

 If you think you may be depressed, talk to your doctor.
 Need a doctor?
 Find one near you or set up a virtual appointment.
-If you feel you’re in immediate danger, call 911 or the National Suicide Prevention Lifeline at (800) 273-8255.
+If you feel you’re in immediate danger, call 911 or the 988 Suicide & Crisis Lifeline, available 24/7.